mozilla/gud/.github/ISSUE_TEMPLATE/bug_report.md

 Add any other context about the problem here.

 **Mentions**
-Add mentions for anybody you'd like to make aware of this issue; likely @hamilton, @jmccrosky, @klukas, and @openjck.
+Add mentions for anybody you'd like to make aware of this issue; likely @hamilton and @jklukas.